Sola Busca tarot: Unpainted cards

 Thirty-five unpainted cards are also known.
 The Albertina museum in Vienna owns 23, including all of the trumps except the first and last, Mato and Nabuchodenasor.
 The 20 trump cards originally belonged to Count Moritz von Fries, while the other three came from the Imperial Court Library.

 The British Museum owns four unpainted cards, which it purchased from William and George Smith in 1845.
 Four unpainted cards are also housed in Hamburg and Paris.

 Impact

 The similarities between the artwork of the Minor Arcana of the Waite-Smith deck and Sola-Busca's plain suits has led some scholars to suggest that artist Pamela Colman Smith drew inspiration from the earlier work.
 Smith created the art for her deck two years after the acquisition of photographs of the Sola-Busca deck by the British Museum, and likely saw the cards on display there.
 Notable similarities include the Three of Swords card and the Ten of Wands card in the Rider deck, which is very similar to the Ten of Swords card in the Sola-Busca deck.
+It also adopted the same idiosyncratic position for Strength, in its Major Arcana.